-Although there was 100% candidate pass rate in 2016-17, faculty identified those areas that needed to be enhanced in the course content.
-Candidates in 2016-2017 achieved 100% passing rate.
-However, the data from 2016-2017 showed the need for more information on research-based instructional strategies and techniques.
-Therefore, faculty focused on presenting information and assignments focused on research-based instructional strategies and techniques in EDSP 5020.
-Candidates in 2017-2018 also had a 100% pass rate and improved in instructional strategies.
-However, candidate performance in 2017-2018 indicated the need for more information on IEP development.
+Although there was 100% candidate pass rate in 2017-18, faculty identified those areas that needed to be enhanced in the course content.
+The data from 2017-2018 showed the need for more information on IEP development.
+Therefore, faculty focused on presenting information and assignments focused on research-based instructional strategies and techniques.
+The decision was made to increase the number of IEP development activities in EDSP 5000 and EDSP 5010.
+Candidates in 2018-2019 also had a 100% pass rate and improved in IEP development.
+However, candidate performance in 2018-2019 indicated the need for additional information on IEP development.
 Faculty chose to improve the Content Categories of Instruction on the SPED PRAXIS Core Knowledge and Mild to Moderate Application for 5543.
-The faculty evaluated the results of the SPED PRAXIS exam and noted that candidates needed additional content knowledge on Individualized Education Plans (IEP), so additional IEP development has added to the appropriate course(s) EDSP 5000 and EDSP 5010.
+The faculty evaluated the results of the SPED PRAXIS exam and noted that candidates needed additional content knowledge on Individualized Education Plans (IEP), so additional IEP development has been added to the appropriate course(s) EDSP 5000 and EDSP 5010.

 Candidate performance indicated that the national CEC Standards of the Knowledge and Skills that all Special Educators should possess have been met in the course content for the MAT Integrated-Merged General and Mild/Moderate Special Education program.
-Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2017-2018 SPED PRAXIS exam.
-The consensus was that IEP Development or Planning and the Learning Environment were two areas that needed content enhancement.
+Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2018-2019 SPED PRAXIS exam.
+The consensus was that IEP Development and Planning and the Learning Environment were two areas that needed content enhancement.
 The "why" behind the results was to improve each candidate's knowledge and skills in the areas of IEP Development and the Learning Environment.
-Evidence of improvement indicated that content test scores improved overall for all candidates.
+Evidence of improvement indicated that content test scores improved overall for all candidates in 2018-19.

-PRAXIS Content III Instruction findings showed that additional support was necessary.
-A comparison of each SPED PRAXIS Content Categories of I Development and Characteristics of Learners, II Planning and the Learning Environment, III Instruction, IV Assessment, V Foundations and Professional Responsibilities, and VI Integrated Constructed-response Questions.
-Faculty observed from the SPED PRAXIS scores that even though III Instruction was lower than the other scores, the overall required score of 153 was exceeded by all candidates, and the national median score of 173 was exceeded by 2 points (175).
-As evidence of improvement, content test scores improved overall for all program candidates.
-In 2018-2019 faculty will proceed to identify the lowest content score for each SPED PRAXIS exam and embed or enhance this specific content in SPED course content.
+Based on the analysis of the results from 2018-19, in 2019-20 PRAXIS Content III Instruction findings showed that additional support was necessary.
+A comparison is needed of each SPED PRAXIS Content Categories of I Development and Characteristics of Learners, II Planning and the Learning Environment, III Instruction, IV Assessment, V Foundations and Professional Responsibilities, and VI Integrated Constructed-response Questions.
+Faculty observed from the 2018-19 SPED PRAXIS scores that even though III Instruction was lower than the other scores, the overall required score of 153 was exceeded by all candidates, with a median score of 170.
+In 2019-20, Faculty will identify the lowest content score for each SPED PRAXIS exam and embed or enhance this specific content in SPED course content.
 Planned use of data for course content improvement and support of candidate learning is an ongoing 12-month process.
-In two areas, candidate learning, and instruction, specific content items from the SPED PRAXIS exam that yielded the lowest passing scores are embedded in course content.
-Program faculty identified SPED PRAXIS Content Category II Planning and the Learning Environment as one content area that yielded a passing score by all candidates, but only exceeded the national median score by several points.
+Two areas (candidate learning, and instruction) specific content items from the SPED PRAXIS exam that yielded the lowest passing scores are embedded in course content for 2019-20.
+Program faculty identified SPED PRAXIS Content Category II Planning and the Learning Environment as one content area that yielded a passing score by all candidates and therefore does not need to be addressed in 2019-20.